Luke-Gentry/agentforce-mcp/README.md

 - You can point to either a remote URL or local file (using `file://`).
 - In `paths` you define Regular Expressions which will match the paths you want to expose.

+_⚠️ Note: For large OpenAPI specs you might find the initial cold start slow as it processes the whole file.
+To mitigate this you can use the `slim-openapi` script described below_

-Then you can run your server to expose it:
+Then you can run your server:

 ```bash
 uv run main.py
 ```

+Or see [Deployment](#deployment) below for running in Docker

 ## Scripts

-The project includes utility scripts to help with OpenAPI and MCP server management:

 ### `slim-openapi`